-- All of the share awards granted to our NEOs are performance-based awards.
+- (1) All of the share awards granted to our NEOs are performance-based awards.
 This column reflects the grant date fair value of the performance-based awards, computed in accordance with IFRS 2.
 We used IFRS 2 as our methodology for computing grant date fair value for purposes of consistency with our financial statements.
 We calculated the grant date fair value as the closing market price of our common shares on the date of grant.
 With respect to awards with payment dates prior to January 1, 2023, one-sixth of the award value of such awards were payable on February 1 of each of the first, second and third years following the grant date and one-sixth of the award value of such awards were payable on October 1 of each of the first, second and third years following the grant date.
 With respect to awards with payment dates on or after January 1, 2023, one-sixth of the award value of such awards are payable on April 1 of each of the first, second and third years following the grant date and one-sixth of the award value of such awards are payable on November 1 of each of the first, second and third years following the grant date.
 This calculation assumes a payout multiplier of 1x and does not include the value of the dividend equivalents received on the awards.
-The actual value realized pursuant to such performance-based awards may be greater or less than the indicated value. - (2) All other compensation includes: (i) employment benefits; (ii) matching under the employee share purchase plan; and (iii) share purchase reimbursements.
-For a further description of the employment benefits received by our NEOs, see "Share Savings Plan" and "Other Benefits" above. - (3) Mr. Dunlop retired on December 31, 2023.
+The actual value realized pursuant to such performance-based awards may be greater or less than the indicated value. - (2) All other compensation includes: (i) employment benefits; (ii) matching under the employee share purchase plan; and (iii) share purchase reimbursements (2023 only).
+For a further description of the employment benefits received by our NEOs, see "Share Savings Plan" and "Other Benefits" above. - On February 18, 2025, Mr. Zdunich's role changed from Vice President, Finance and Controller to Senior Vice President, Finance and Accounting.